 - Creating SMART Goals: targets to improve and long term goals

 - Reviewing Progress on the strategy execution

 It has been known by several names: policy deployment, X-matrix.
 Hoshin Kanri has its roots in the Toyota Production System and is a very powerful tool.

 Based on a concept popularized in Japan in the late 1950s by Professor Yoji Akao.
 “Each person is the expert in his or her job, and Japanese TQC [Total Quality Control] is designed to use the collective thinking power of all employees to make their organization the best in its field.”

 What is the Hoshin Kanri Matrix?

-Properly used, Hoshin Kanri Matrix will help employees to focus on goal achievement.
+Properly used, Hoshin Kanri Matrix will help employees to focus on goal achievement (long term objectives and strategic goals).
 The process also fosters communication and participation in establishing the goals as well as serve as a tool to hold individuals accountable for achieving their assigned objectives.
 How does the process work?
 Let us assume that an organization desires to expand international sales.

 Most likely, this goal was created at a strategic planning retreat; performed a SWOT analysis and through discussion arrives at an objective to expand sales over the next three years by 20%.
 The Hoshin Kanri Table would look like the following image: